 The Product Backlog, a prioritized list of features containing user stories, or short business descriptions of all functionality desired in the product at a given moment, is continually updated with the changing requirements of the users.

-The product Backlog is divided into Releases, with the first release typically being the MVP.
-The Releases are further divided into “time boxes” called sprints of equal duration containing User Stories from the Release Backlog distributed across them.
-At the end of each Sprint, the project team reaches a milestone in development and releases a build for client review.
+The Product Backlog is divided into Releases, with the first release typically being the MVP.
+The Releases are further divided into “timeboxes” called sprints of equal duration containing User Stories from the Release Backlog distributed across them.
+At the end of each sprint, the project team reaches a milestone in the development and releases a build for client review.
 Thus by completing consecutive prioritized Sprint Backlog we accomplish a Release Backlog.
 And by completing the Releases Backlog we complete the entire Product Backlog.

 Scrum Task Board